-Financial assets at fair value through profit and loss.

-Financial assets at fair value through profit and loss has two categories: financial instruments held for trading (including derivatives) and those placed in this category.
+The Bank assesses at each reporting date whether there is objective evidence that a financial asset or group of financial assets is showing signs of impairment.
+In the case of securities classified as available-for-sale, a significant decline or continued decline in the fair value of the security below its cost is indicated that such security is impaired.
+If there is evidence of impairment of financial assets, the cumulative loss - measured as the difference between the acquisition cost and current fair value - it is recognized in the profit or loss.
+If, in future, the fair value of debt instruments classified as available for sale increases as result of an event occurring after the impairment loss is recognized in the profit or loss for impairment, loss is reversed through other comprehensive income.
+Financial assets at fair value through statement of comprehensive income has two categories: financial instruments held for trading (including derivatives) and those placed in this category.
 Financial instruments are placed in this category if they were made or acquired for the purpose of sale or purchase within short period of time, for the purpose of short term gain acquisition, or by the Management's decision.